walkxcode/dashboard-icons/_TEMPLATE.md

 - [SUI](https://github.com/jeroenpardon/sui)
 - [Homepage](https://github.com/benphelps/homepage)\*

+**Note:** Dashboards with a \* have native integration with Dashboard Icons.

-## Installation 🛠️
+### 🛠️ Installation

-**TIP!
-You can access Dashboard Icons online, faster, by using `https://cdn.jsdelivr.net/gh/walkxcode/dashboard-icons/png/example.png`**
+**Tip!** You can access Dashboard Icons online, faster, by using `https://cdn.jsdelivr.net/gh/walkxcode/dashboard-icons/png/example.png`.
+Just replace `example` with the name of the icon!

 To download an icon, simply `Right click > Save image`.